wavefrontHQ/docs/pages/doc/proxies_configuring.md

 **Note**: In most cases, you install only one or two proxies in your environment.
 You don't need a proxy for each host you collect data from.
 See [Proxy Deployment Options](proxies.html#proxy-deployment-options).

-For details, see the Ansible in-product integration Setup tab.
+For details, see the Setup tab in the Ansible built-in integration.